fardles/salamandr-play/README.md

 - K1+K2 starts playing the selected slice on loop.
 Press K1+K2 again to stop playback.
 - K3 saves the slices
 - K1+K3 starts playing the whole sample slice by slice; K1+K3 stops playback
+- The left number in the lower right corner is the selected slice; the right number is the playing slice.
 6. Slices are saved in a folder in `dust/audio/salamandr', according to the name specified at Step 2 or the name of the loaded sample.

 ## Installs